cypherpunk-academy/2064/en/037_2021_Surprising message.md

 They're looking for you like crazy."

 Mohammed: "Yes, it is.
-Here in Dahab some strange creatures have been buzzing around for two days.
+Here in Dahab, some strange creatures have been buzzing around for two days.
 We're watching them.
 That doesn't look good.
 They've even been to the hotel."